HendersonTyler/braincoin/README.md

 # braincoin

-React/Express full-stack app using Brain JS to predict if the price of Bitcoin will go up or down.
+React/Express full-stack app using AI to predict if the price of Bitcoin will go up or down.

 [LINK](https://brain-coin.herokuapp.com/)